github/covid19-dashboard/README.md

 ### Background

-This project is supported by a virtual team of open source collaborators that gather data, make visualizations and perform analysis regarding the COVID-19 epidemic.
-We saw that data scientists were struggling to share information with each other, so we used this project to aid in the sharing of data and information.
-This project aims to offer an accessible way for data professionals to share dashboards (that are updated with new data automatically) without requiring any expertise in front end development.
+This project showcases how you can use [fastpages](https://github.com/fastai/fastpages) to create a static dashboard that update regularly using Jupyter Notebooks.
+Using fastpages, data professionals can share dashboards (that are updated with new data automatically) without requiring any expertise in front end development.

+The content of this site shows statistics and reports regarding Covid-19.

 ### Contributing